 Stage 8 - Monitoring and review

-The High Court and Sheriff Appeal Court can also require us to review any guideline, and the Scottish Ministers can request that we review a guideline.
+As well as our own review timings detailed above, the High Court and Sheriff Appeal Court can also require us to review any guideline, and the Scottish Ministers can request that we review a guideline.
+In these circumstances we will take an appropriate approach to the review depending on the time the guideline has been in force, the circumstances that have led to the review, and the type of guideline being reviewed.